Lucid raises $52 million to grow its web-based visual workspace for remote teams

 Lucid Software, a web-based visual design platform, has raised $52 million in a round of funding led by Iconiq Capital, a wealth management firm that claims such big-name backers as Mark Zuckerberg.
 Meritech Capital, Spectrum Equity, and Cross Creek also participated in the round.

-The South Jordan, Utah-based company said the funding round came about in just two weeks and shows investors are eager to back companies that continue to perform well during the current global economic crisis.
+The South Jordan, Utah-based company said the funding round came together in about two weeks and shows investors are eager to back companies that continue to perform well during the current global economic crisis.

 Founded in 2010, Lucid is best known for Lucidchart, a Microsoft Visio-style collaborative diagramming app that’s used for wireframing, whiteboarding, UI prototyping, and similar use cases.
 The company claims some major clients, including Google, Amazon, Netflix, Adobe, and Microsoft itself.
 Lucid also offers Lucidpress, a drag-and-drop design program for creating print and digital publications.